 In short: SEO stands for Search Engine Optimization.

 Obviously, the first links in the search results get the most clicks.
 So your goal is to be at least in the top five.
-Otherwise, you could end up getting no traffic at all for that specific keyword.
+Otherwise, you could end up getting barely any traffic for that specific keyword.

 I’m sure you know there are heaps of different ways to improve search engine rankings.
 Depending on who you ask, you’ll hear different answers to SEO best practices and SEO tips for bloggers.